Muzzy Family Endowed Fellowship in Molecular Imaging and Therapy

 Fellowship Overview

-• Fellowship rotations are conducted primarily at the Molecular Imaging and Therapy clinic in Irvine, California with the Radiology Department of Hoag Hospital in Newport Beach, California as a secondary site.
+• Rotations are conducted primarily at the Molecular Imaging and Therapy clinic in Irvine, California with the Radiology Department of Hoag Hospital in Newport Beach, California as a secondary site.

 • Fellows participate in a variety of multidisciplinary conferences where input from numerous subspecialties determines the optimal course of therapies for the patient.

-• Fellows are expected to participate regularly in at least one of the 16 organ specific Tumor Boards at the Hoag Family Cancer Institute.
+• Fellows participate regularly in at least one of the 16 organ specific Tumor Boards at the Hoag Family Cancer Institute.

 This one (1) year program will provide a broad clinical experience in all aspects of molecular imaging and therapy, including: